 When you come face-to-face with an anti-working mom comment, try to remember they speak from their own perspective which is based on their experiences.
 Ask yourself "Where is their comment coming from?
 What has happened in their life that would cause them to believe they are right?"

 For gnawing mommy guilt, give yourself a break and take a day off to spend with your child.
 You'll reconnect with your kid's daily rhythms, appetite, and personality.
-Your child will relish the special time with Mommy.
+Here are some suggestions to make your day special.

 If you can't take a vacation day, pick your child up early for a few hours of play.
 Or, declare one weekend day errand-free and spend it just being a mom.
 If your schedule is really tight, the next time you have to stay home with a sick kid, try to treat it as bonding time, instead of a television and Jell-o marathon.